Alamantus/little-library/README.md

 Navigate to `localhost:3000` in your favorite browser to see the Little Library.

-The Little Library allows anyone with access to it to give or take ebooks.
+Little Library allows anyone with access to it to give or take ebooks.
 I'll write a more in-depth bit about how exactly to use it when I have some more time.

 ### Management